SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Sixteen.
 It could be me!*

-"Do you like them romantically?"
+"Do you want to kiss them?"

 "Yes," Twilight says, blushing harder.